 Roast in shifts

-Most people manage to pack their ovens full on the big day, but you should also keep efficiency in mind in the lead-up to the main event.
-Bake cakes and pies at the same time that you roast vegetables and save energy by only heating the oven once.
-Write out a list of everything you’ll be cooking over the festive period and look for opportunities to share oven time.
+Most people manage to pack their ovens full on the big day, but you should also keep efficiency in mind in the lead-up to dinner.
+Bake cakes and pies at the same time that you roast vegetables to save energy by only heating the oven once.
+Write out a list of everything you’ll be cooking over the festive period and look for opportunities to share oven-time.
+If there is;t enough room for everything, putting one dish in right after another means you don’t have to heat the oven from cold.

 Â